USS Congress (1868): Service history

 Congress was launched by the Philadelphia Navy Yard on 17 July 1868, sponsored by the daughter of Senator Charles D. Drake of Missouri; and commissioned on 4 March 1870, Captain N. Harrison in command.
 The ship was variously known as Pushmataha, and Cambridge prior to 10 August 1869, when she was renamed Congress, the name under which she performed all her service.

 Her initial cruise, undertaken in 1870, was as flagship for Commodore Joseph F. Green of the South Atlantic Squadron.
 Returning to Boston, Massachusetts, on 29 May 1871, she was placed under Commander Henry Kallock Davenport.
 In the summer of that year she transported supplies from New York City to the USS Polaris, which was anchored at Godhavn, Disko Island, preparatory to departing on an Arctic expedition.
 Late in 1871, Congress served also as flagship for Vice Admiral Stephen Clegg Rowan who had been designated to accord suitable reception to a visiting Russian squadron.

 After a cruise to Haiti in early 1872, Congress sailed from Norfolk, Virginia, on 14 February, to join the Mediterranean Squadron.
 This lengthy tour included visits to many ports of Europe and ended at Key West, Florida, where she arrived on 5 January 1874.
 She was back in the Mediterranean by 9 April, and visited ports on the coasts of Africa and Europe before returning to Philadelphia to visit the Centennial Exposition of 1876.

-Congress was decommissioned on 26 July 1876, at Portsmouth, New Hampshire, and laid up in ordinary until 20 September 1883, when she was sold.
+Congress was decommissioned on 26 July 1876, at Portsmouth, New Hampshire, and laid up in ordinary until 20 September 1883, when she was sold for scrapping.

+While Congress was awaiting stripping and subsequent scrapping off Plum Beach near Port Washington, Long Island, New York, along with several other decommissioned U.S. Navy ships — the steam frigates USS Ammonoosuc, USS Colorado and USS Susquehanna, and unidentified ships described by the press as "Minnesota" and "South Carolina" — and the ships Fairplay and Lotta Grant, a fire broke out aboard Colorado and spread to all the ships on the evening of 21 August 1885.
+Congress and the other ships all burned to the waterline and sank.
+The company that had been breaking the ships up, Stannard & Co., claimed at the time that the fire may have caused a loss of more than US$100,000.